H. Andrew Schwartz

-H. Andrew Schwartz is an American journalist and chief communications officer at the Center for Strategic and International Studies (CSIS).
+H. Andrew Schwartz (August 1, 1968 – July 16, 2025) was an American journalist and chief communications officer at the Center for Strategic and International Studies (CSIS) think tank.

-Education
+Background

 In 1986 Schwartz enrolled at Tulane University where he earned a B.A. in political science in 1990.
 In 1995 he obtained an M.A. in broadcast journalism and public policy from American University.